 Different such network deployment structures inherit different embedded network (performance) characteristics.
-For example, having certain network nodes deployed closer to the connecting UEs may reduce the latency experienced for those UEs.
+For example, having certain network nodes deployed closer to the connecting UEs and using IP network under the control of the MNO may reduce the latency experienced for those UEs.
 A MEC deployment is one such example.
 On the other hand, fewer and more centralised node deployments may reduce deployment and operation cost for the MNO in question.